andrew henderson menu

 Argentina Offers Something for Everyone

+Whether you’re an Argentine citizen or a foreign national, Argentina can’t fail to captivate you with its diversity.
 In fact, diversity is the very thing that attracts millions of people to Argentina annually.
-Some people visit to get a taste of the gauchos’ lifestyle, while others move in to spend their golden years in a country that offers something for everyone.
+Some people visit to get a flavour of the famed gauchos’ lifestyle, while others move in to spend their golden years in a country that offers something for everyone.

-Apart from the population, you’ll observe a heavy Italian and Spanish influence on Argentine architecture and culture.
+Apart from the population, you’ll also observe a heavy Italian and Spanish influence on Argentine architecture and culture.
 Many nooks and streets of the capital city will make you feel like you’re roaming in Europe.

 Argentine Passport